Home

 Archibald McMartin is presumed to have been born between 1760 and 1775 and was destined to marry Katherine McEwen above - see below.
 The only person with that name and date of bith around that time in Scotland's People is Archibald McMartin, the son of Hugh McMartin and Sarah Campbell, baptised 6 February 1778 (Ref 564/3 20/214).
 These McMartins are not recorded in 'Scottish Highlanders'.

-James Robertson (born 1740, the son of Robert and Janet Robertson (nee) Guild) studied divinity and oriental languages at University.
-James was recomended by William Robertson, the principal of the University, to become a Minister at Callander.
+Robert and Janet Robertson's son James Robertson (born 1740) studied divinity and oriental languages at University and was recomended by William Robertson, the principal of the University, to become a Minister at Callander.
 William Robertson's letter states that he had sought opinions (e.g., character references) from 'Mr Campbell of Achallader who has known him [James] from his early years' and 'Mr John Campbell of the Bank in whose family he [James] has resided five years as tutor to his children'.
 According to the book the 'Lairds and Lands of Loch Tayside by John Christie (1892), 'Auchmore, including Auch and the mill of the property was wadsetted early in the last century to John Campbell of Achallader, Chamberlain of Breadalbane'.
 (Source: Peter Durbin)

 James was was based at Callander, about 12 kms north west of Doune on the road to Killin, from the mid 1770s to 1812.